One book a month: The Year of Living Danishly

-Why did you pick it?
 We were visiting the library for the children and it suddenly struck me that you can take out books for adults too (I KNOW!
 Who’d have thought?)
-I spied this on a display about the ‘cool Nordics’ and vaguely remembered people discussing it when it came out.
+I spied The Year of Living Danishly on a display about the ‘cool Nordics’ and vaguely remembered people discussing it when it came out.

 (As an aside, when F goes to school I’ve decided I’m going to make trips to the library, just for me).

 How easy is this book to read around children?